ZiggarM/RoutineRise/README.md

 - Users: Store user information and authentication
 - Goals: User's life goals and progress
 - Tasks: Daily tasks generated based on goals

+## Security

+- Never commit your `.env` file
+- Use different secrets for development and production
+- Keep your MongoDB credentials secure